 - Reviews and studies commercial processes to identify whether they are achieving the objectives set in terms of budgets and profitability.

-- Monitors cash flow in real time, to keep up to date with revenues and check that financial planning is being met.
+- Monitors cash flow in real time, to keep up to date with revenues and verify that financial planning is being met.

-- Measures all tangible assets of the company, beyond cash.
-In this way, it is possible to assess whether it is advisable to make them liquid or not.
+- Measures all the tangible assets of the company, beyond cash.
+For example, machinery, stock, credit assets, etc. In this way, it is possible to assess whether it is advisable to make them liquid or not.

 - Constantly studies the financial profitability of each department and of the company as a whole, to determine what should be boosted.

-- Carries out comprehensive financial and economic projections.
+- Carry out comprehensive financial and economic projections.

-In short, financial planning and analysis provides access to key information at the corporate level, thus facilitating decision making for the entire company.
+In short, financial planning and analysis provides access to key information at a corporate level, thus facilitating decision making throughout the company.

-We have seen that financial planning and analysis has a wide range of business benefits, but tackling it manually is a complex and inaccurate process.
+We have seen that financial planning and analysis has a multitude of business benefits, but tackling it manually is a complex and error-prone process.

-While Excel spreadsheets remain as the most widely used tool for many finance teams, organizations are increasingly faced with greater data volume and process complexity; managing this constant variability at a high level of detail is very difficult in Excel, where you end up with manual errors, data inconsistency or loss of information.
+While Excel spreadsheets are still the go-to tool for many finance teams, organizations are facing increasing data volume and process complexity.
+Managing this constant variability at a high level of detail is very difficult in Excel, where you end up with manual errors, data inconsistency or loss of information.

-In this way, leaders will be able to analyse, at any time, the reports on the financial situation of the organization, which will allow them to redesign plans according to business trends.
+In this way, leaders will be able to have information on the financial situation of the organization at all times, which in turn will allow them to make the best decisions based on real business data.

-As companies continue to grow into more dynamic and larger models, forecasting will become gradually more difficult, either due to an increase in business or the growing amount of information needed to build the forecasting model.
+As companies continue to grow into more dynamic and larger versions, financial forecasting will become increasingly difficult, either because of an increase in business or because of the growing amount of information needed to build the forecasting model.

-FP&A tools obtain data efficiently and in real time, automating many tasks and working in collaboration with other business tools such as ERP or CRM used at the corporate level.
+FP&A software enables finance departments to extract valuable information quickly and accurately, obtain data efficiently and in real time, automate many tasks, and work in an integrated way with other business tools such as ERP or CRM used at the corporate level.